amaraphi/configure-ad/README.md

 - Create an administrator account in Active Directory
 - Join a virtual machine the domain
 - Set up remote desktop for all domain users
-- Create additional user accounts
+- Create additional user accounts using a Powershell script
--

 <h2>Deployment and Configuration Steps</h2>